 F. Plantation Operations

-The crop production in 2012-13 at our Pullivasal and Periakanal Estates
+The crop production in 2013-14 at our Pullivasal and Periakanal estates

 G. Community Development, Employees'' Welfare and Environment

 through the General Hospital, Srishti complex and the High Range

 The General Hospital continued to provide quality healthcare which